Apollo Health Blog

 We already have had mobile-friendly pacemakers.
 But now the pacemaker becomes an ally to the Magnetic Resonance Imaging (MRI) as well.

 With advances in medicine, the average life-span has increased and a number of elderly people with cardiac diseases need advanced imaging tests for evaluation.
-As a diagnostic tool, MRI is of immense value for diagnosing stroke, blood clot in brain, acute injury of spine and many other structural anomalies.
+As a diagnostic tool, MRI is of immense value for diagnosing stroke, blood clot in the brain, acute injury of the spine and many other structural anomalies.
 But pacemaker users were not able to undergo MRI tests.
-This is because the strong electro-magnetic field generated by the MRI machine interferes with the pacemaker’s magnetic field, resulting in severe malfunctioning like erratic rhythms, rotation or over-heating of the pacemaker leads.
+This is because the strong electromagnetic field generated by the MRI machine interferes with the pacemaker’s magnetic field, resulting in severe malfunctioning like erratic rhythms, rotation or over-heating of the pacemaker leads.
 Thus patients with implanted standard pacemakers were not able to undergo MRI tests.

-MRI compatible pacemakers are completely devoid of any ferro-magnet alloy and other iron-containing compounds that can interfere with the external magnetic field.
+MRI compatible pacemakers are completely devoid of any ferromagnetic alloy and other iron-containing compounds that can interfere with the external magnetic field.
 It has also evolved in terms of design.
 Since pacemaker implantation is a one-time process, the patient’s needs and lifestyle are evaluated before deciding on the type of pacemaker.

 Mapping the Errant with Confidence

 A few errant heartbeats – during a job interview, first time date, or when watching a cricket match – are not a cause of concern.
 But when one experiences recurrent palpitations, blackouts or other serious symptoms, even without any apparent cause, it needs further examination.